Note from the editor: This post is a republication of a story that we shared with our community in 2014

 There are more case studies that deal with things like what happens when an employee’s faith causes conflict, and the deeper implications of a silly video of management dressing up in drag.
 Some of these are grounded in real world events.
 The company's response is consistent in that it always has the same underlying thread: respect.

 Other sections in the 57-page guide include definitions of gender expression, gender identity, transsexual, and more; international guidelines by country (in Malaysia, for example, being transgender is illegal and can land you in a mental institution); considerations for communicating with your manager and immediate workgroup; available health benefits; nitty gritty logistics like changing the name on your badge; and other transgender support resources in the world.

 One major shift is that the guide is now more directly accessible on the company’s internal website.

 “It’s not like, ‘I have to go to HR and tell them I’m going to transition gender before they unlock the safe and hand me the sacred document,’" Richardson says.
 “It’s where it should be: right underneath the ‘getting married’ and ‘changing my name’ sections on the web page where we can update our personal profile information.
 It’s just considered a normal element in the list.
 There’s nothing special about it.”

 Aware that policies are ever-changing, the team meets once every six months to make sure the guide stays fresh.

-Richardson sees the guide as a part of a larger movement to raise awareness about the transgender community and communicate the notion that transitioning doesn’t have to be a career killer.
+Richardson sees the guide as a part of a larger movement to raise awareness about the transgender community and communicate the notion that transitioning should not be a career killer.

 By Celeste Hamilton Dennis